Author: admin

 Putting these together, you have churches waking from sleep, trimming their lamps, anointing their eyes (Rev 3:18), and as anointed ones (Zech 4:14), witnessing for God.

 Are two olive trees now two churches?
-Christ is their head, and the oil represents Jesus’ Spirit flowing through them?
+Christ is their head, and the olive oil represents Jesus’ Spirit flowing through them?
 (Gethsemane, where Jesus was arrested, means Olive Press.)
+Does Christ’s spirit currently flow through modern Israel?
+Wouldn’t it make more sense for it to flow through groups of people who actually follow Christ?

-Perhaps Christ is also the tree of life (Rev 22:2, John 11:25) from whose side the river flows, which is why the two witnesses can also be two olive trees (Rev 11:4) , and represent God to the world as God’s Spirit flows through them, symbolised by two trees.
+Perhaps the tree of life (Rev 22:2, John 11:25) is also symbolic of Christ, from whose side the river flows, which is why the two witnesses can also be two olive trees (Rev 11:4) and represent God to the world as God’s Spirit flows through them, symbolised by two trees.

 (People can look like trees walking – Mark 8:24.)